 The Step-by-Step Process for Selecting HR Software

-After you’ve determined what genre of HR software solutions you need and whether you want a cloud-based or on-prem system, it’s time to narrow your selections down even further.
+After you’ve determined what genre of HR software solutions you need and whether you want a cloud-based or on-premise system, it’s time to narrow down your selections even further.

-1. Learn what features the market offers.
-Then determine which are essential, which would be nice but aren’t deal-breakers, and which aren’t necessary or aren’t desired by your HR team.
+1. Learn what features the HR software market offers.
+Then determine which are essential, which would be nice but aren’t deal-breakers, and which aren’t necessary or aren’t desired by your human resources team.
 A spreadsheet is ideal for categorizing features and comparing systems head-to-head.

 2. Set a budget.
 This has to be done after step one, because you can’t set a budget until you know what kind of software you want and how feature-packed it needs to be.